hvarga/tuosde-docker/README.md

 ## Introduction

-The aim of this repository is to encapsulate the developlement environment described in [TUOSDE](https://www.tuosde.org/) in a form of a OCI Container Image.
+The aim of this repository is to encapsulate the development environment described in [TUOSDE](https://www.tuosde.org/) in a form of a OCI Container Image.